-The Rafflesia is one of the world’s largest flowers and belongs to the family Rafflesiaceae.
-The plant family Rafflesiaceae has eight genera that include the genus Rafflesia.
+The Rafflesia belongs to the family Rafflesiaceae and is one of the world’s largest flowers.
 Rafflesia arnoldi, which can grow up to 150 cm in diameter, is the largest flower in the world.1 It was discovered by Sir Stamford Raffles and Dr Joseph Arnold on 19 May 1818.2

-Rafflesia is found in the tropical rainforests of Borneo, Sumatra, Java, Peninsular Malaysia, Thailand and the Philippines.
-It occurs only in certain habitats as a parasite on the Tetrastigma species of woody vines.4 Rafflesia is a very rare flower, difficult to reproduce in laboratories and its dried specimen is difficult to preserve.
-Rafflesia can measure between 36 to 42 inches in diameter and weigh between 9 to 12 kg.5
+The Rafflesia is found in the tropical rainforests of Borneo, Sumatra, Java, Peninsular Malaysia, Thailand and the Philippines.
+It occurs only in certain habitats as a parasite on the Tetrastigma species of woody vines.17 It is a very rare flower, difficult to reproduce in laboratories and its dried specimen is difficult to preserve.
+The Rafflesia can measure between 36 to 42 inches in diameter and weigh between 9 to 12 kg.18

-Taxonomic classification of the plant family Rafflesiaceae has not yet been thoroughly decided.
-At least 55 species in eight genera however have been identified.
-The genera of the Rafflesiaceae plant family are Apodanthes, Bdallophyton, Cytinus, Mitrastemon, Pilostyles, Rafflesia, Rhizanthes and Sapria.
 Since all the plants of this family are parasitic, they do not have any roots, stems or leaves and lack chlorophyll.
 Individual flowers or buds simply sprout on the species of Tetrastigma woody vines.
-Some flowers are monoecius, with both sexes in the same flower.
-All flowers of the family Rafflesiaceae may not carry the same parts and traits.6
+Some flowers are monoecius, with both sexes in the same flower.19

 Usage and potential